saryazdi/Duckietown-Object-Detection-LFV/README.md

 <h3>Varying Speed and Omega Gain</h3>
 Our robot detects turns and slows down at turns.
 Moreover, it detects straight paths and speeds up when on a straight path.
 <ul>
-  <li>Our robot can detect whether it is close to a left turn, a right turn or a straight path.
-Left and right turns are detected based on the mean of yellow/white points (e.g. at left turns the mean of the white points we see shifts to the left) and the standard deviation of the yellow/white points (e.g. at turns the ratio of the standard deviation of the points in the forward direction over the lateral direction would become smaller).</li>
+  <li>Our robot detects whether it is close to a left turn, a right turn or a straight path.
+Turns are detected based on statistics of the line detections.</li>
-  <li> The duckiebot speed increases gradually at straight paths, while the omega gain gets smaller so that the robot tries to correct less when moving straight with a high velocity.</li>
+  <li> The duckiebot speed increases gradually at straight paths, while the omega gain gets smaller (so that the robot corrects less when moving fast to avoid jerky movement).</li>
-  <li> The duckiebot speed decreases gradually when at turns, while the omega gain gets larger so that the robot is able to make the sharp turn appropriately.</li>
+  <li> The duckiebot speed decreases gradually when at turns, while the omega gain gets larger (to make a nice sharp turn).</li>
-  <li> While changing velocity/omega gain, we used a second order degree polynomial as opposed to a linear function, so that after a turn the robot speeds up more slowly, giving it enough time to correct its position before speeding up.
-Also, when close to a turn, the robot will slow down more quickly in order to ensure safe navigation of the turn.</li>
+  <li> While changing velocity/omega gain, we used a second order degree polynomial as opposed to a linear function, so after a turn the robot speeds up slowly, giving it enough time to correct its position before going fast.
+At turns, the robot will slow down faster to ensure safe navigation of the turn.</li>
 </ul>